Broadcasting solutions on networked systems of phase oscillators: Numerical simulations and examples

-We use it equation to obtain the twisted states for the reduced system and then use the broadcasting approach to extend this to the multilayer system.
+We use this equation to obtain the twisted states for the reduced system and then use the broadcasting approach to extend this to the network of networks.

-We consider here the same network: a $3$ layered system, where each layer is composed of $N = 100$ nodes, and the internal connection structure of each layer is given by ring with periodic boundary conditions.
-The reduced system is then given by a $3$ nodes networks, which are coupled in a all-to-all scheme.
+We consider here the same network as in Fig. \ref{fig:3_layers_random_ic}: $3$ sub-networks, where each one is composed of $N = 100$ nodes, and the internal connection structure of each area is given by a random network.
+Here, the internal coupling is given by $\epsilon_{\mathrm{intra}} = 1.0$ and the coupling between sub-networks is given by $\epsilon_{\mathrm{inter}} = 0.01$.
+The reduced system is then given by a $3$ nodes network, which is coupled in an all-to-all scheme.
 A possible phase-locking state for this network, following Eq. (\ref{eq:twisted_states}) is represented in Fig. \ref{fig:3_layers_twisted_state}a, where constant difference of $\sfrac{2\pi}{3}$ is observed.
-As stated before, all oscillators within a layer have the same phase, so each layer is phase synchronized, but the entire system, in this particular case, has $R = 0$, given the phase-locking solution.
+As stated before, all oscillators within a layer have the same phase, so each area is phase synchronized, but the entire system, in this particular case, has $R = 0$, given the phase-locking solution.

 This state, however, is not stable, so small perturbation, e.g. due to the coupling or perturbation on the initial state, can lead the system to transition to phase synchronization (Fig. \ref{fig:3_layers_twisted_state}b).
-Our approach is able to capture the details on this transition.
+Our approach is able to capture the details of this transition.
 To show this point, we perform a detailed simulation protocol, where different perturbations are applied to the initial state.
 This perturbation is given by a uniform, random distribution of phases, multiplied by an amplitude factor.
 Mathematically, the perturbation can be described by: $\mathcal{A} \, \mathcal{U}(-\pi, \pi)$, where $\mathcal{A}$ is the perturbation amplitude.
-Figure \ref{fig:3_layers_twisted_state}c depicts the Kuramoto order parameter as a function of time when different amplitude are considered, which are represented in color-code.
-Here, the order parameter for the reduced system is shown in the solid-shaded lines, and the order parameter for the multilayer systems is shown in the dashed lines.
-We observe that the smaller the perturbation, the longer it takes to the phase-locking state to transition to phase synchrony.
-We emphasize that our reduced approach has an equivalent dynamics to the multilayered system, so we observe a perfect match.
+Figure \ref{fig:3_layers_twisted_state}c depicts the Kuramoto order parameter as a function of time when different amplitudes are considered, which are represented in color-code.
+Here, the order parameter for the reduced system is shown in the solid-shaded lines, and the order parameter for the network of networks is shown in the dashed lines.
+We observe that the smaller the perturbation, the longer it takes for the phase-locking state to transition to phase synchrony.
+We emphasize that our reduced approach has equivalent dynamics to the multi-level system, so we observe a perfect match.